pszujewski/ostep/README.md

 # Introduction to Paging

+Computer Memory is referenced by a process on each instructin fetch, as well as explicit loads and stores.

 Paging is dividing memory into fixed-size chunks in virtual memory.
 Each fixed-size unit is called a **page**.
 Pages help avoid the problem of segmentation.

 A processes virtual address space is not contiguous in memory even if it "appears" that way to a process.
 Virtual memory pages are assigned to a process by the OS.
 The OS keeps a "free list" of unused (free) pages.
 Physical memory is divided into fixed-size **page frames** into which a process' virtual memory page can be "placed."